 To guide this effort, the university completed a Climate Action Plan (CAP) in the spring of 2010.
-The strategies and goals outlined in the CAP will, by 2037, reduce emissions from what the university produced in its 2008 baseline year.
+The strategies and goals outlined in the CAP will by 2037, reduce emissions from what the university produced in its 2008 baseline year.
 Those reductions are expected even as the campus increases its building square footage through future projects.

 It also includes recommendations for incorporating sustainability and climate change into education, research and community outreach.
 The CAP is a flexible document that will be reviewed periodically and revised as appropriate to take new technologies, incentives and developments into consideration.

 Greenhouse Gas Inventory

 The university’s first greenhouse gas (GHG) or carbon footprint was calculated for FY 2008 and serves as the baseline from which to measure reductions.
 An inventory is conducted yearly to monitor progress toward the university’s carbon reduction goals.
-Elon’s FY 2012 GHG emissions were 4.2% lower than FY 2008 emissions.
+Elon’s FY 2013 GHG emissions were 2.1% higher than FY 2008 emissions.
 This increase came primarily from an increase in directly financed travel.
 An increase in faculty and staff business travel as well as athletic team travel is the main cause for this increase, which could be the result of improved data collection and/or more actual travel.

-Energy consumption is the largest source of Elon’s GHG emissions accounting for 57.3% of Elon’s emissions in FY 2012.
-The next largest source of emissions is Transportation with 35.4% of FY 2012 emissions.
+Energy consumption is the largest source of Elon’s GHG emissions accounting for 54.1% of Elon’s emissions in FY 2013.
+The next largest source of emissions is Transportation with 36.9% of FY 2013 emissions.
 The Transportation category includes the following: Study Abroad Travel, Commuter Travel, Fuel Usage (University Fleet), Directly Financed Travel (faculty and staff business and athletic team travel).